kkrishna007/IECSE-Web-Winter-2023/Task 1/Task1.md

 ## Task Description:
 Replicated a Resume Website from a design provided on Figma using pure HTML and CSS.
-[^1]Note: CSS is pretty bulky in size, possibly contains multiple redundancies; feedback on this specifically would be appreciated.

 ## Website Screenshots:
 ![Task 1 Screenshot-1](https://user-images.githubusercontent.com/118128965/221153537-6c9051c4-3c23-41f6-8b19-32c592167a76.jpeg)